parallelchain-io/parallelchain-docs/docs/wallet_browser_extension/provider/event.md

 ```

 !!! warning
-    The `activeAccountChanged` event only fired after permission has been granted.
+    The `activeAccountChanged` event will only fire after permission has been granted.
-    Please check [Permission][permission] for more detail.
+    Please check [Permissions][permission] for more details.

 [permission]: ./permission.md